deeplearning4j/deeplearning4j/quickstart.md

 		java -version

 * If you don't have Java 7 installed on your machine, download the [Java Development Kit (JDK) here](http://www.oracle.com/technetwork/java/javase/downloads/jdk7-downloads-1880260.html).
 The download will vary by operating system.
-For newer Macs, you'll want the file on the first line to mention Mac OS X (the number after jdk-7u increments with each update):
+For newer Macs, you'll want the file on the first line to mention Mac OS X (the number after jdk-7u increments with each update).
+It will look something like this:

 		Mac OS X x64 185.94 MB -  jdk-7u67-macosx-x64.dmg